 - Avoid sleeping on the stomach.

 - If you have back pain, it is advised to sleep on your back or on your side.
 If you find sleeping on your side more comfortable, place a pillow between your knees.
-If you lie down on your
+If you lie down on your back, place the pillow under your knees.

 So, not only will you be projecting confidence at work with a good posture, you will also be saving your body some trouble in the long run.